Universal Standards version 2.0

 The Universal Standards version 2.0 was released in August 2016.
 The revision process was over a year long and involved many industry experts as well as a public comment period.
 Simultaneously and using a similar process, the Smart Campaign updated its Client Protection Certification Standards.
 Shortly thereafter, CERISE updated the SPI4 social audit tool to incorporate verbatim the updated versions of both sets of standards.
 All three organizations are now using the updated standards.

 The SPTF, the Smart Campaign, and CERISE are committed to working closely together on both the substance and the timing of our respective work products.
 Both now and in the future, the Smart Campaign’s standards will be fully integrated into SPTF’s broader Universal Standards—and both sets of standards will form the basis for the SPI4 social audit tool from CERISE.
-Like every prior edition, the next round of refinements, scheduled for release in 2019, to the Client Protection Standards and the Universal Standards will reflect input and ideas from our fast-growing worldwide community of practice.
-Read our joint statement of collaboration.
-Also in Spanish and French.
+Like every prior edition, the next round of refinements, scheduled for release in 2020, to Universal Standards will reflect input and ideas from our fast-growing worldwide community of practice.

 Resources to help compare v1 to v2